bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 ### 1.2.
 Processing
 Indexing new data can occur in either batch mode or streaming mode.
 The choice between these modes significantly impacts how quickly new data becomes available to the RAG system.

 - **Batch:** In this mode, once in a pre-defined timeframe the data is collected and passed to the indexing model.
-It offers a cost-effectiveness and simpler maintenance solution.
+It offers a cost-effective and simpler maintenance solution.
 Batch mode is suitable for applications that do not require real-time insights, efficiently managing large volumes of data at regular intervals.

 - **Streaming:** This mode continually indexes fresh data as soon as it becomes available.
 It is crucial for scenarios where the chatbot requires the most up-to-date information.
 Streaming mode enables organizations to derive real-time insights and promptly act on incoming data, making it indispensable for time-sensitive applications.